 On April 23, 2002, H.R.
 4546 was reported (H.Rept.
 107-436), with §312 proposing to limit the designation of CH on Department of Defense (DOD) lands.
 This measure was passed by the House on May 10, 2002.
 Section 312 of H.R.
-4546 as passed by the House would amend the ESA in several respects.
-It would insert "or national security" into the CH evaluation process, thereby making consideration of that factor an express requirement.
-It also would prohibit designation of CH on DOD lands "subject to" the Sikes Act, another statute that provides for a land management process on such lands, if a plan "addresses" special management and protection of the lands.
+4546 as passed by the House would have amended the ESA in several respects.
+It would have inserted "or national security" into the CH evaluation process, thereby making consideration of that factor an express requirement.
+It also would have prohibited designation of CH on DOD lands "subject to" the Sikes Act, another statute that provides for a land management process on such lands, if a plan "addresses" special management and protection of the lands.
 Because completion of a plan is not expressly required, but is implied by the fact that the Secretary must find that a plan "addresses" certain things, and the meaning of "addresses" is unclear, arguably this process would not be equivalent to designation of CH.
-The section would expressly retain the ESA duties to consult on agency activities and the prohibitions of the ESA would continue to apply.
-Section 1201(a) of S. 2225 also would eliminate designation of CH on DOD lands if a Sikes Act plan is completed that "addresses" endangered and threatened species and their habitat.
+The section would have expressly retained the ESA duties to consult on agency activities and the prohibitions of the ESA would have continued to apply.
+Section 1201(a) of S. 2225 also would have eliminated designation of CH on DOD lands if a Sikes Act plan was completed that "addresses" endangered and threatened species and their habitat.
 On June 27, 2002, the Senate amended H.R.
 4546 to substitute the language of S. 2514 (which did not contain language limiting the designation of CH on Department of Defense lands) and passed H.R.
 4546, as amended.
+On November 12, 2002, the conference committee report on H.R.
+4546 was filed (H.Rept.
+107-772) deleting the ESA provisions in §312 of the House version, and subsequently the amended H.R.
+4546 (without the ESA provisions) was signed into law as P.L.
+107-314.
 See CRS Report RL31415, The Endangered Species Act, Migratory Bird Treaty Act, and Department of Defense Readiness Activities: Current Law and Legislative Proposals.